Dysport® & Botox® Injections

 What is Dysport?

-Prescription Dysport® is a U.S. Food and Drug Administration-approved treatment for temporarily lessening or eliminating moderate-to-severe frown lines.
-Dysport is injected directly into the muscle underneath a furrow, weakening the muscle to the point where it cannot contract.
-Also known as Reloxin, Dysport is made from a neurotoxin produced by the bacterium Clostridium botulinum.
+Dysport® is an FDA approved treatment for temporarily lessening or eliminating moderate to severe frown lines.
+This formula is injected directly into the muscle underneath a furrow, weakening the muscle to the point where it cannot contract.
+Dysport, also known as Reloxin, is made from a neurotoxin produced by the bacterium Clostridium botulinum.

 What is Botox?